tmtsoftware/esw/docs/src/main/sequencer/scripts/dsl/services/time-service.md

 Often, it is necessary to schedule a task in the future some amount of time from now.
 The `scheduleOnceFromNow` API allows scheduling non periodic task in script after a specified duration.
-The task is a callback which will be executed in thread safe way.
-This API takes a time duration type after which task will be scheduled.
+The task is a callback which will be executed in thread-safe way.
+This API takes a time `Duration` type after which task will be scheduled.

 The following example shows the scheduling of a task after 1 hour from now.
 The function takes a duration and returns a handle which can be used to cancel the execution of the task if it has not yet executed.